spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 * This manual is a compilation of aging data from numerous sources from the last hundred years from a variety of journals and texts.

+## **Schaefer MC (2008)**
+A summary of epiphyseal union timings in Bosnian males. *International Journal of Osteoarchaeology,* 18:536-545.

+* *Purpose:* Age estimation based on epiphyseal fusion.
+* *Sample:* Bosnian males who died as a result of the fall of Srebenica, aged 14 to 30 years old
+* *Epiphyseal fusion:* The stage of epiphyseal union is scored on a scale of 0 to 2 (0 - unfused, 1 - fusion in progress, 2 - fusion complete).
+The stage of epiphyseal fusion can then be compared to the published standards.
+* Age ranges for developmental stages throughout the skeleton are provided.
+* This method is meant for aging the adolescent skeleton.

 # **ANCESTRY**